 “Assumptions change over time,” Wolfgang continued, “and it is incumbent upon me to be prudent.”
 He smiled.
 “We are at a critical juncture.”

-The CEO looked at Wolfgang, and Horace Maxwell, and back to Wolfgang, and said: “Well, when I heard from my secretary that you wanted to meet, I dropped everything.
+The CEO looked at Wolfgang, then at Horatio Maxwell, and then back to Wolfgang, and said: “Well, when I heard from my secretary that you wanted to meet, I dropped everything.
 I assembled my team of top dogs to join us… But can you elaborate on what we will be talking about today, Mr. Sinclair?”

 “I have been contemplating ways to address the situation in France for quite some time.
 I am upset at the suffering I see.
-I am a humanitarian first and foremost, you know?
-It is for this reason that I bring unwelcomed news.
-For the continued success of the Sinclair Group, for the shareholders that have invested in me—I, as Chairman, must make some tough decisions.
+I am a humanitarian first and foremost, you know.
+It is for this reason that I bring unwelcome news.
+For the continued success of the Sinclair Group, for the shareholders that have invested in me, I, as Chairman, must make some tough decisions.
 This is business.”

 “Are you serious?” one of the suits asked with indignity.
 “Our company’s reputation…”